-Even plugins developed by top experts and several programmers are open up all kinds of security vulnerabilities in your site or simply tank its performance.
-There are various plugins which are affected by some or the other malware which can be called as phishing bank virus.
+Even plugins developed by top experts and several programmers work on different kind of security vulnerabilities of your site.
+There are various plugins which are affected by some of the other malware which can be called as phishing bank virus.

 Most recent WordPress Malware Infection: WP Caching Plugin

-WP Cache is a well know plugin used in WordPress websites.
-It has been recently accused of hosting a malware through it’s security loop hole leading to all kinds of trouble for the Website customers.
+WP-Cache is a well-known plugin used in WordPress websites.
+It has been recently accused of hosting a malware through its security loophole leading to all kinds of trouble for the Website customers.